TanmanG/DamageCalculatorGUI/README.md

 # DamageCalculatorGUI

-A weapon performance modeling program made for Pathfinder 2e, built using C#, .NET Framework, and ScottPlot.
+A weapon performance modeling program made for Pathfinder 2e, built using C#, .NET Framework, ScottPlot, and SyncFusion.